antaresproject/docs/docs/services/twig.md

 isAjaxRequest()
 ```

-Provides information whether the request sent from a browser is an ajax request.
+Provides information whether the request which has been sent from a browser is an ajax request.

 ### anchor